abarbu/sanity/README.md

 Individual functions are mostly documented, but this project as a whole does not yet have documentation.

-At the moment loading this package causes a number of warnings.

 ## License

 Copyright © 2014 Andrei Barbu